CalvinRodo/AutomatedTestingWorkshop-Stratosphere/README.md

 # Digital Academy Automated Testing Workshop

+In this workshop you will be given the opportunity to try out Cypress.io for Test Automation as well as try out [Cypress-Axe](https://www.npmjs.com/package/cypress-axe) for automating accessiblity testing.

 ## How to run Cypress:

 0. Open the cmd line you can do so wit the following key command: `win+r` and then typing `cmd`
-0. Navigate to the following folder: `cd c:/workspace/automatedtestingworksohp-stratosphere/activity/`
+0. Navigate to the following folder: `cd %USERPROFILE%/auto-test-workshop-strat/`
 0. Run the following command `npm i` to install all node dependencies **note: this may have already been done**
 0. Run the following command to open cypress: `npm run cypress:open`
+0. Run the following command to open the folder in visual studio code: `code .`

 Pick one of the following user stories and write a test for it using Cypress.